deanmalmgren/flo/CONTRIBUTING.md

-See the
-[general guidelines](https://help.github.com/articles/using-pull-requests)
-for the fork-branch-pull request model for github and please keep the [design goals](README.md#design-goals) of this project in mind when proposing issues and pull requests.
+Any and all contributions are welcome and appreciated.
+To make it easy to keep things organized, this project uses the [general guidelines](https://help.github.com/articles/using-pull-requests) for the fork-branch-pull request model for github.

 ### Reporting bugs